Prime3Hive/Investment/README.md

 ## Deployment

-### Frontend
 1. Build the project:
    ```bash
    npm run build
    ```

-2. Deploy the `dist` folder to your hosting provider
+2. Deploy the `dist` folder to your hosting provider (Netlify, Vercel, etc.)

 3. Set up environment variables on your hosting platform

-### Backend
-1. Deploy to your preferred hosting service (Heroku, DigitalOcean, etc.)
-2. Set up environment variables
-3. Ensure MongoDB is accessible from your hosting environment

 ## Contributing